containerbuildsystem/atomic-reactor/docs/plugins.md

 }
 ```

 Order is important, because plugins are executed in the order as they are specified (one plugin can use input from another plugin). `args` are directly passed to a plugin in constructor.
-If `can_fail` is set to `false`, once the plugin raises an exception, build process is halted.
+Any plugin with `can_fail` is set to `false` that raises an exception causes the build process to proceed directly to the stage of running exit plugins.

 ## Input plugins